fmakayi/fmakayi.github.io/_posts/2021-04-06-Arvato-Project.md

                     Figure 7: screenshot of the Kaggle Leaderboard

 K-Fold Cross Validation
- KFold was used to perform the cross-validation, configured to shuffle the dataset.
+ KFold was used to perform the cross-validation.
  Parameters used are as follows:
  k=10,and shuttle set to false.

  accuracy of each fold - [0.98468345813478553, 0.98876786929884275, 0.98604492852280468, 0.98468345813478553, 0.98638529611980941, 0.98570456092579983, 0.98638529611980941, 0.99081007488087136, 0.99081007488087136, 0.98433775961865855]
  Avg accuracy : 0.9868612776637038

  Based on the results of the cross validation, the results do not fluctuate very much therefor there is no overfitting and the model is robust.

 #### *Justification*
 By fitting the Logistic Regression model with the default parameters, we have a much ‘better’ model.
 The accuracy is 98.8% and at the same time, the Precision is 98%